Metaswitch/clearwater-snmp-handlers/docs/Testing.md

 - The Alarm Model Table
 - The itu Alarm Table
-  - Tests that when quieried, using snmp get commands, these tables will output the data exactly as it appears in an alarm definition.
+  - Tests that when quieried using snmp get commands these tables will output the data exactly as it appears in an alarm definition.
 - The Alarm Active Table
-  - Tests the logic behind when this table adds a row and deleted a row.
-For example this tests that when two alarms are raised (with the second having a different severity) the table delete the entry for the first alarm and creates and entry for the second.
+  - Tests the logic behind when this table adds a row and deletes a row.
+For example this tests that when two alarms are raises (with the second having a different severity) the table deletes the entry for the first alarm and creates and entry for the second.

 These tests (as opposed to the unit tests) do rely on using SNMP commands.
-As such we have included a minimal SNMP Alarm Agent, with snmp get and walk function, which are available to the integration testing suite.
+As such we have included a minimal SNMP Alarm Agent, with snmp get and walk functions, which are available to the integration testing suite.

 The output from the integration test run will look like this:
 ```
 [==========] Running 7 tests from 1 test case.
 [----------] Global test environment set-up.